 Next to wood, I would consider metal to be the second most engraved on surface, and we often get the question regarding whether or not our laser machines can handle engraving on metal.
-My answer would be Absolutely!
+Our Nova Series laser machines can't engrave on metal because they are a co2 laser.
+Metal engraving requires a fiber laser.
+Please contact us if you are in need of a fiber laser or metal engraving.
+We work with many manufacturers and can get you suited into something that fits you.
 In fact, laser engraved metal can produce some of the most impressive designs and artwork — everything from gun barrels and metal mugs to iPhones, laptops, and wedding rings.

 Since metal can to be more expensive and not necessarily the best thing to use for test runs, you can use wood or other cheap test material to test out your design and make sure that everything looks good.

 Every good engraving project starts with a quality design.
 Online you can find access to a variety of free resources to get you started.
 Obrary is one of those websites you should check out, as it has been a community effort to provide high-quality design files available for free downloads.
 These are typically vector files that you can be opened and sent to the laser machine in a program such as RDWorks or LaserMaker (both available with the purchase of a Thunder Laser machine).

 If you're a fan of Adobe, Illustrator can be a great program to create fantastic designs.
 Here is a helpful video where Timothy provides a comprehensive guide to designing for a laser engraver in this video:

 Things You Need To Know Before Buying a Laser Engraving Machine